MateBoy/knowledge-base/music/beautiful-lyrics.md

 ---

+## W

 ### Weyes Blood - Something to Believe
 > I just laid down and cried
 > The waters don't really go by me
 > Give me something I can see
 > Something bigger and louder than the voices in me
 > Something to believe